djtersteegc/sbc6120-mini-front-panel/README.md

 Build the PCB from low to high components, savings the switches, LED's, and pin headers for last.
 Pay attention to the Run (D28) LED, it's orientation is flipped vs. all the others.
 The rotary switch has a small notch, it MUST be lined up with the tick on the silkscreen.
 There is no other keying on this switch so it can be installed incorrectly.

-Print out six copies of the [M3 x 15.6mm Standoff](3D/STL/M3%20x%2015.6mm%20Standoff.stl) if you are using the 2mm high rubber inserts on top of them, or use the [M3 x 17.6mm Standoff](3D/STL/M3%20x%2017.6mm%20Standoff.stl) is you are not.
+Print out six copies of the [M3 x 15.6mm Standoff](3D/STL/M3%20x%2015.6mm%20Standoff.stl) if you are using the 2mm high rubber inserts on top of them, or use the [M3 x 17.6mm Standoff](3D/STL/M3%20x%2017.6mm%20Standoff.stl) if you are not.

 ![standoff-with-bumper](docs/standoff-with-bumper.jpg)